Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Results

 \subsection{Wall shear stress maps in the universal LAA coordinate system}

-The spatial distributions of the TAWSS and OSI were mapped in the ULAAC system to facilitate their visualization and standardize the comparison of different simulations.
+The spatial distributions of \rebuttal{TAWSS, OSI, and ECAP} were mapped in the ULAAC system to facilitate their visualization and standardize the comparison of different simulations.
 Figure \ref{fig:tawss_ulaac} shows the projected TAWSS maps, each panel representing a unique combination of baseline patient-specific segmentation (rows) and cardiac output, LAA volume, or ostium area (columns).
-These data indicate that patients with AF tend to have lower TAWSS values than patients without AF.
-More important, each patient has a characteristic TAWSS pattern that is altered by changes in simulation parameters.
-Although subtle, these changes are noticeable and could help distinguish patients.
-For example, patients AF3 and non-AF1 have roughly similar peak TAWSS values, but the peaks have different locations in the ULAAC system.
-Varying cardiac output, LAA chamber volume, or ostium area altered the TAWSS map of each patient.
-However, as seen in Figure \ref{fig:tawss_ulaac}, these changes were overall less significant than interpatient differences, and each patient had a distinctive TAWSS spatial signature.
+These data indicate that \rebuttal{anatomies of patients with AF tend to have lower TAWSS values than patients without AF.
+More importantly, each patient has a characteristic TAWSS pattern that is altered by changes in cardiac output, LAA chamber volume, or ostium area altered each patient's TAWSS map.}

-A similar analysis was performed on the OSI maps, revealing that this hemodynamic metric had a more intricate spatial organization that was also more sensitive to varying simulation parameters (Figure \ref{fig:osi_ulaac}).
-Consequently, it was harder to observe a patient-specific spatial signature using OSI.
-In the next section, we present a systematic analysis pipeline to build reduced-order models to investigate whether the spatial features of the TAWSS and OSI maps in the ULAAC system could be used to discriminate between AF and non-AF patients.
+\rebuttal{A similar analysis was performed on the OSI and ECAP maps (Figures \ref{fig:osi_ulaac} and \ref{fig:ecap_ulaac}).
+OSI patterns revealed that this hemodynamic metric had a more intricate spatial organization that was also more sensitive to varying simulation parameters (Figure \ref{fig:osi_ulaac}), while the ECAP maps reveal high values near the LAA tip and a high variability between patients (Figure \ref{fig:ecap_ulaac}).} \rebuttal{In the next section, we present a systematic analysis pipeline to build reduced-order models exploiting the ULAAC system, simplifying the interpretation of these ULAAC maps from a given simulation.}